 Ingredients

-- 5 cups gold potatoes, peeled and thinly sliced (Note 1)
+• 5 cups gold potatoes peeled and thinly sliced, see note 1

 Instructions

-- PREP SLOW COOKER: Use a crockpot liner or VERY generously spray your slow cooker with nonstick spray.
-I used a 6-quart slow cooker for the recipe.
+• Use a Crock-Pot liner or very generously spray your slow cooker with cooking spray.
+I used a 6-quart slow cooker.
 Smaller cookers may not be able to cook the potatoes evenly.
 If you use a smaller pan, you will have to halve this recipe.

-- PREP POTATOES: Wash and peel the potatoes.
-Thinly slice potatoes about โ -inch thick.
+• Wash and peel the potatoes.
+Thinly slice potatoes about 1/8-inch thick.
 (I like to use a mandolin slicer for speed and accuracy.)
-Measure the potatoes -- you should have 5 packed cups.
+Measure the potatoes to get 5 packed cups.

-- CHEESE SAUCE: In a large nonstick pot, melt butter over low heat.
-Once melted, add garlic powder, onion powder plus salt and pepper to taste (I add 1ยผ tsp salt + ยผ tsp pepper).
-Sautรฉ 1 minute or until fragrant.
-Sprinkle in flour and whisk constantly for 1 minute until smooth (don't let it brown).
+• In a large nonstick pot, melt butter over low heat.
+Once melted, add garlic powder, onion powder, plus salt and pepper (I add 1-1/4 tsp salt and 1/4 tsp pepper).
+Sauté 1 minute or until fragrant.
+Sprinkle in flour and whisk constantly for 1 minute until smooth (don’t let it brown).
 Very gradually pour in 1 cup milk while whisking constantly.
-Once completely smooth, increase heat to medium-high and gradually add in the remaining ยฝ of milk.
+Once completely smooth, increase heat to medium-high and gradually add the remaining 1/2 cup milk.
 Stir occasionally until mixture comes to a boil.

-- SAUCE, CONT.: Once boiling, reduce the heat to medium-low and stir constantly for 1-2 minutes or until mixture is nicely thickened (See Note 5).
+• Once boiling, reduce heat to medium-low and stir constantly for 1–2 minutes or until mixture is nicely thickened (see note 4).
 Remove pot from heat and let cool for 2 minutes.
 Stir in sour cream until smooth.
-Stir in Cheddar cheese, mixing gently until melted and smooth.
-Add in the sliced potatoes and stir to coat.
+Stir in cheese, mixing gently until melted and smooth.
+Add sliced potatoes and stir to coat.

-- SLOW COOK: Transfer the mixture to the slow cooker and press in an even layer with the back of a spoon.
-Place 3 paper towels on top of the crockpot (this will absorb lots of moisture and keep the potatoes crispier) and then place on the lid.
-Cook on high (low heat doesn't work for this recipe) for 2ยฝ to 4ยฝ hours, depending on the heat of your slow cooker.
-Slow cookers cook at different temperatures; mine takes just under 3 hours -- check occasionally to avoid burning the edges or over-cooking the potatoes so they are mushy.
+• Transfer the mixture to the slow cooker and press in an even layer with the back of a spoon.
+Place 3 paper towels on top of the Crock-Pot (this will absorb lots of moisture and keep potatoes crispier), then place on the lid.
+Cook on high (low heat doesn’t work for this recipe) for 2-1/2 to 4-1/2 hours, depending on the slow cooker.
+Slow cookers cook at different temperatures; mine takes just under 3 hours—check occasionally to avoid burning the edges or overcooking the potatoes.
 (If you think of it, halfway through the cooking time, change out the paper towels for fresh ones.
-If not, don't stress it.)
+If not, don’t stress it.)

-- ENJOY: Once the potatoes are tender and cooked through, remove the lid and gently stir the potatoes.
+• Once potatoes are tender and cooked through, remove the lid and gently stir the potatoes.
 Garnish with fresh parsley or chives and any additional salt/pepper as needed.
-Continue to cook without the lid for 15-20 minutes to get a bit crisper on top if desired.
+Continue to cook without the lid for 15–20 minutes to get a bit crisper on top if desired.
 Enjoy promptly.

 Recipe Notes